AtrCheema/AI4Water/docs/source/declarative_def_tf.rst

 1d CNN based model
 ====================
-If a layer does not receive any input arguments for its initialization, still an empty dictioanry must be provided.
+If a layer does not receive any input arguments for its initialization, still an empty dictionary must be provided.
 Activation functions can also be used as a separate layer.

 .. code-block:: python